plantoncloud-inc/mcp-server-planton/README.md

 ## Overview

 The Planton Cloud MCP Server provides tools for LangGraph agents, Claude Desktop, and other MCP clients to interact with Planton Cloud resources.
-Unlike typical MCP servers that use API keys or machine accounts, this server uses **user JWT tokens**, ensuring that all resource queries respect Fine-Grained Authorization (FGA) based on the user's actual permissions.
+Unlike typical MCP servers that use machine accounts, this server uses **user API keys**, ensuring that all resource queries respect Fine-Grained Authorization (FGA) based on the user's actual permissions.

 ### Key Features

-- **User-scoped permissions** - Queries respect the user's actual permissions via JWT
+- **User-scoped permissions** - Queries respect the user's actual permissions via API key
 - **Environment queries** - List and filter environments by organization
 - **Extensible** - More resource types coming soon (organizations, projects, cloud resources)
 - **MCP standard** - Works with any MCP client (LangGraph, Claude Desktop, Cursor, etc.)